gkiplangat/alx-system_engineering-devops/0x01-shell_permissions/README.md

 <h4>Task 16: 102-if_only</h4>
 Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.<br>
 The file hello will be in the working directory
+<h4>Task 17: 103-Star_Wars</h4>
+Write a script that will play the StarWars IV episode in the terminal.